 It’s 41 metres long, 11 metres high and weighs a reported 300 tonnes.

-What makes the sight of this Buddha even more impressive though is that you can’t actually see it from the temple grounds.
+What makes the sight of this Buddha even more impressive is that it can’t be seen from the temple grounds.

 And at this point, I defy you not to feel a little bit smaller about your place in the world.